jjlastra/HESML/README.md

 Main novelties in HESML V1R3

-The V1R2 release significantly improves the performance of HESML V1R1, whilst HESML V1R3 provides two minor changes on HESML V1R2.
-First, the vertex ID has been updated from Integer to Long type in order to support a larger number of vertexes.
-Second, we have added five new similarity measures introduced in the papers [6-9] cited in the references section below.
+HESML V1R3 introduces two minor novelties as follows: the vertex ID has been updated from Integer to Long type in order to support a larger number of vertexes. and it includes five new similarity measures introduced in the papers [6-9] cited in the references section below.

 Licensing information